In Lua, the return

 Ensuring Consistent Returns

 It's crucial to be consistent in what your functions return.
-Ideally, every execution path in a function should lead to a return
+Ideally, every execution path in a function should lead to a `return` statement providing a predictable type of value.

 Returning Without a Value